What is 30hrs Funded Childcare?

 - that accessing the extended hours is consistent with the child’s care plan

-- that, in single foster carer families, the foster carer engages in paid work outside their role as a foster carer; or in two foster carer families, both partners engage in paid work outside their role as a foster carer.
+- that, in single parent foster family, the foster carer engages in paid work outside their role as a foster carer; or in two parent foster families, both partners engage in paid work outside their role as a foster carer